In-grid-collective/servPubWiki/00/00 Wiki introduction.md

-These docs describe the process of setting up the Servpub project infrastructure, which includes wiki4print, the server which hosts these docs.
-These docs act not only as a resource as to how to take up and hack these things yourself, but also to present alongside this the histories, networks and inspirations that have led us to this infrastructure's existence.
+These docs make up the process and steps that made up the back-end of our technical configuration.
+They act not only as a resource as to how to take up and hack these things yourself, but also to present alongside this the histories, networks and inspirations that have led us to this infrastructure's existence.

 ### Access